Download

 - 2 undivided bridges

-- a pair of reigns
+- a pair of reins

 Weight of the sled: